Problem: Growth-ready businesses caught in “capital gap” between bank loans and equity investments.

-The Community Loan Fund’s Vested for Growth investments offer an innovative option in which the investment can be repaid through royalties (a percentage of sales) over time.
+The Community Loan Fund’s Vested for Growth investments offered an innovative option in which the investment can be repaid through royalties (a percentage of sales) over time.
 We were one of the first organizations in the United States to use this type of “mezzanine” financing in a community development context.

 VFG specialized in companies whose growth plans look too risky for bank lending, whose management doesn’t want the strings attached to equity investments, and which employ workers who lack four-year college degrees.